Mambourin

 Mambourin shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Mambourin is notably high, with 42.7% of residents aged 15 years and over holding university qualifications.
-This compares to 30.4% nationally and 32.0% in the SA4 region.
-Bachelor degrees are most common at 28.0%, followed by postgraduate qualifications (11.1%) and graduate diplomas (3.6%).
-Vocational credentials are also prevalent, with 31.9% of residents aged 15 years and over holding such qualifications – advanced diplomas account for 15.5% and certificates for 16.4%.
+Educational attainment in Mambourin is notably high, with 42.7% of residents aged 15 years and over holding university qualifications as of the latest data.
+This compares to national figures of 30.4% for Australia and 32.0% for the SA4 region.
+University graduates make up the largest portion at 28.0%, followed by postgraduate degree holders at 11.1% and graduate diploma holders at 3.6%.
+Vocational credentials are also prevalent, with 31.9% of residents aged 15 years and over holding such qualifications.

-Educational participation is high, with 32.1% of residents currently enrolled in formal education.
+This includes advanced diplomas (15.5%) and certificates (16.4%).
+Educational participation is high, with 32.1% of residents currently enrolled in formal education programs.
 This includes 11.7% in primary education, 6.0% in secondary education, and 4.8% pursuing tertiary education.

 Frequently Asked Questions - Education